 Also sometimes referred to as Steak Fingers, and similar to Chicken Fried Steak, Finger Steaks are said to have been first served in a restaurant setting at Boise Idaho’s Milo’s Torch Lounge” (The Torch) in 1957.

 Finger Steaks are so popular in Idaho and the surrounding states that most restaurants have them on their menu.
-There are various interpretations, batters/coatings, and sauces.
-Just search "finger steaks" or "steak fingers" on TikTok or Instagram and you’ll see the MANY ways people are making & enjoying them.
+Grocery stores have them premade and frozen in their freezers,

 Where have Finger Steaks been all my life??
 My always-hungry teenage son and husband are head over heels for these now!
 I have made them at least 4 times in the last month.
-And I also introduced a gaggle of 16 year old girls to them last week and they devoured all I had made much to my son’s dismay, none were left for him, lol!
-I promised him a Finger Steak night with his buddies before they all head off to college later this summer.
-(I’ll be quietly sobbing in a corner when he leaves).
+And I also introduced a gaggle of 16 year old girls to them last week and they devoured them!

 This wrap hits all the notes in both flavor and texture.
 All you need to do is first make a simple spicy sauce using mayo, a squeeze of fresh lemon, seasoning and some adobo sauce (you can chop up some of the chilies as well and add those if you enjoy spicy).
 If small cans of chilies in adobo are not readily available where you live, you can swap that for some Sriracha.

-Once you make the sauce, set some aside for spreading directly onto the tortillas (or what you choose to use for the wraps) and add some to a bag of coleslaw mix.
+Once you make the steak finger dipping sauce, set some aside for spreading directly onto the tortillas (or what you choose to use for the wraps) and add some to a bag of coleslaw mix.
 Toss the coleslaw with the sauce, season it and pop it in the fridge to chill.

 - A plate for the flour mixture